mattcoler/mattcoler.github.io/Research.md

 - Everhardt, M. K., Sarampalis, A., Coler, M., Başkent, D., & Lowie, W. (2020).
 [Processing of prosodically marked focus in a cochlear implant simulation by non-native listeners: Preliminary results](https://asa.scitation.org/doi/10.1121/1.5147550). _The Journal of the Acoustical Society of America_, 148(4), 2721-2721.

-3. Speech synthesis: synthesizing under-resourced languages with Phat Do (PhD researcher)
+3. Voice synthesis: synthesizing under-resourced languages with Phat Do (PhD researcher)

 ## Auditory perception
 1. Multilingual perception and salience with Vincent Boswijk (PhD student)